White House Tours and Events: a Complete Guide

 white-house-easter-egg-roll7-abroad-wife.jpg

-How Much Does a White House Tour Cost?
+How much does a White House tour cost?

-Nothing!
-Every White House Tour or Event is completely FREE!
 Tickets can be difficult to come by.
 More details on how to get tickets listed under each event.

-What is the White House Tour Dress Code?
+What is the White House tour dress code?

 There isn’t a set dress code.
 Each tour or event is slightly different.
-I would dress the nicest for a West Wing Tour, the Easter Egg Roll, the garden tour, and an evening Holiday tour of the East Wing.
+I would dress the nicest for a West Wing Tour, the Easter Egg Roll, the Garden Tour, and an evening Holiday tour of the East Wing.

 The other events you can dress casually for.
 You are going to the White House though so you may want to look your best for the photos you will definitely want to take.